-- A large proportion (83.9%) of households own one or no vehicles, reflective of the dense urban environment in close proximity to major services and employment such as Randwick Junction, UNSW Kensington and the Hospitals campus.
-40.7% of households own no vehicle, 43.3% own one.
-Only 14.4% own 2 vehicles and 1.5% own three. - Arup's Traffic and Transport Assessment (2021) for the Children's Comprehensive Cancer Centre notes that the Botany Street/High Street intersections performs at a Level of Service D in both the AM and PM peak hours, meaning that the intersection is operating near its capacity. - Regarding public transport, the L2 Randwick Light Rail line runs through the HIA, with stops at UNSW High Street and Randwick servicing the study area.
-Route 358 heads south on Botany Street and takes passengers to Sydenham via Mascot, while other routes on Belmore Road go to nearby centres and suburbs.
+- A large proportion (83.9%) of households own one or no vehicles, reflective of the dense urban environment near major services and employment such as Randwick Junction Town Centre, UNSW Kensington Campus and the Randwick Hospital Campus.
+40.7% of households own no vehicle, and 43.3% own one.
+Only 14.4% own two vehicles and 1.5% own three. - Arup's Traffic and Transport Assessment (2021) for the Children's Comprehensive Cancer Centre notes that the Botany Street/High Street intersection performs at a Level of Service (LOS) of 'D' in both the AM and PM peak hours, meaning that the intersection is operating near its capacity. - Regarding public transport, the L2 Randwick Light Rail line runs to the west and south of the HIA, with stops at UNSW High Street and Randwick servicing the study area.
+Bus route 358 heads south on Botany Street and takes passengers to Sydenham via Mascot, while other routes on Belmore Road go to nearby centres and suburbs.
 The proposed east-west rapid bus route will take passengers to Coogee in the east and Rozelle via Green Square to the west. - High Street is classified as a 'main road'.
 Signalised crossings are present at four locations along High Street, as well as Wansey Road and the Botany Road/Arthur Street intersection.
 There was one pedestrian crash in the reporting years of 2015 to 2019, at the intersection of Wansey Road and Arthur Street, however this was prior to the light rail and one-way road changes at Wansey Road. - Regarding cycling infrastructure, High Street and Wansey Road are classified as Principal Bicycle Network routes, on which there is an on-road mixed facility and off-road shared user path, respectively.
 There were two cyclist crashes in the HIA in the reporting years of 2015 to 2019, at the Botany Street/Arthur Street intersection, and on Botany Street near Blenheim Street.
-It is noted that these crashes were prior to the light rail and its impact on local traffic conditions.
+It is noted that these crashes were prior to the light rail and the related changes to local traffic conditions.